czy97/Image-Process/Face/README.md

 - face_process.py

   Get the transformed and croped face.
+And there is an issue should be noted, that some of the opencv-python version don't have the estimateRigidTransform function.
+Here I use opencv-python==3.4.2.16